meganchu2/CSE230-Project/README.md

 System.console.haskeline: We will use this package to process user input from the keyboard System.Random.Shuffle: We will use this package to provide a different random “course” every time the game is played by shuffling a list of possible gates

+# Milestone 2
+-What is the architecture of your application (the key components)?
+-What challenges (if any) did you have so far and how did you solve them?
+-Do you expect to meet your goals until the deadline?
+-If not, how will you modify your goals?

 # Source code overview